tagspaces/documentation/ui/userinterface.md

 ![Area on the left of the app](/media/navigation-v3.png)

+> **Hint:** Clicking a second time on the icons for the location manager, the tag library or the search area will close the whole area contain these sections.
+This could be useful if you want to have more space for file browsing or previewing.

 ## Browsing Area
 The file browsing area normally takes up he majority of the user interface.
 This is where all files from the currently active folder are displayed, either as a list, grid, or folder tree, depending on the active [**perspective**](browsing-files.html#Perspectives).
 To learn more about the all file browsing features, navigate to the [Browsing Section](/browsing-files.html).